CHECK IN SHACK

 Why does this man always want to talk to me face to face; just shoot me a text message!
 I groan at the prospect of having to leave the warmth of this small space heater.

 “Copy.”
 His answer was short, but I could tell he was not a happy camper I wouldn’t go inside.
-I can imagine the pout on his 30-year-old face, reminding me of Donny’s four-year old, Peter, when he puts on his little pouty face when he doesn’t get candy for breakfast.
-Joe’s brown hair was always under a baseball cap, his brown eyes and busy eyebrows always furrowed while he tried reading his laptop screen.
-The guy needed glasses but refused to get them.
-Something about them being for “old people”, furthering Donny’s despair to the measurement of what “old” was.
+I can imagine the pout on his 30-year-old face, reminding me of Donny’s four-year old, Peter.
+It’s identical to when he puts on his little pouty face after he doesn’t get candy for breakfast.

 I couldn’t see the person because of the ice sheet on the window, distorting their face on the other side.
 With a forceful tug I was able to open the window, shattering the ice onto my desk inside, and onto the driver outside.